Project status: Closed

 - community hang out spaces, more greenery and street seating

 - traffic reduction and calming, and more pedestrian crossings to improve safety

 - shops to engage more with the footpath, and

 We used your views to

 The levels of participation indicated below are based on the International Association for Public Participation's Spectrum of Public Participation.
-We are:
+We:

-- Consult you to identify and understand any unforeseen issues with the concept designs so we could consider and aim to resolve them before finalising the designs.
+- Consulted you to identify and understand any unforeseen issues with the concept designs so we could consider and aim to resolve them before finalising the designs.